 In the event that an employee has to take sick leave due to COVID-19, eligible employers may be able to reclaim SSP payments made to employees (which are usually payable at a rate of £95.85 per week).
 Under the Coronavirus Statutory Sick Pay Rebate Scheme, the UK government will reimburse small and medium-sized employers (i.e. those with fewer than 250 employees as at 28 February 2020) for any SSP payments made to current or former employees for eligible periods of sick pay starting on or after 13 March 2020.
 The repayment from HMRC will cover up to two weeks of SSP and will cover employees who are unable to work because they (i) have coronavirus, (ii) are self-isolating and are unable to work from home, and/or (iii) they are shielding (as they are at high risk).
 The online portal to make a claim launched on 26 May 2020 and can be accessed here.

 Details of the interaction between furlough leave and sick leave/SSP are incuded in our overview of the CJRS which can be accessed here.

 The government began a phased reopening of schools in England in June, but only in relation to certain year groups (as outlined above).
 UK schools are expected to reopen fully in September 2020..
 If employees are unable to work because they need to look after their children or a relative who has coronavirus, they may be legally entitled to reasonable unpaid time off (and the right not to suffer detriment as a result of invoking this right).
-In addition to this statutory right, you may also have a policy on leave to care for dependants, which could be triggered in these circumstances.
+In addition to this statutory right, you may also have a policy on leave to care for dependents, which could be triggered in these circumstances.
 Such employees may also be "furloughed" under the CJRS whilst the scheme remains open.